Search: 6757 results

 They came down to him, and Elisha prayed to Yahweh and said, "Please strike this people with blindness," so he struck them with blindness as {Elisha had spoken}.

-When they had come into Samaria, Elisha said, “Lord, open the eyes of these men, so that they may see.”
-And the Lord opened their eyes and they saw.
-Behold, they were in the midst of Samaria.
+And it came to pass, when they had come into Samaria, that Elisha said, LORD, open the eyes of these men, that they may see.
+And the LORD opened their eyes, and they saw; and behold, they were in the midst of Samaria.

-And he prepared great provision for them: and when they had eaten and drunk, he sent them away, and they went to their master.
-So the bands of Syria came no more into the land of Israel.
+He prepared great feast for them.
+When they had eaten and drunk, he sent them away, and they went to their master.
+The bands of Syria stopped raiding the land of Israel.

 And there arose great dearth in Samaria: for they had besieged it, until an ass's head was worth four score sicles of silver, and the fourth part of a cab of doves' dung worth five sicles.

-So we cooked my son and ate him.
-The next day I said to her, ‘Give your son so that we may eat him’; but she had hidden her son.”
+So we cooked my son and ate him, and I said to her the next day, 'Give your son that we may eat him.'
+But she had hidden her son."

 Now, Elisha, being seated in his house, and, the elders, seated with him, - when he had sent a man from before him, ere yet the messenger could come in unto him, he himself, said unto the elders - Do ye see how this son of a murderer hath sent to take away my head?
 See! when the messenger is coming in, close ye the door, and press him back with the door, is not the sound of his lord's feet behind him?